cicsdev/cics-java-recgen/README.md

 # cics-java-jzosprog
-Sample CICS Java program to use a JZOS generated record to build a COMMAREA for linking to the cics-cobol-edupgm sample
+Sample CICS Java program to use a JZOS generated record to build a COMMAREA for linking to the CICS COBOL EDUPGM sample

 #Pre-reqs